nasa/fprime/docs/v1.5/UsersGuide/gds/gds-introduction.md

 ![Launched Browser Window](../media/gds_gui_commanding.png)

 Across the top of the screen is a series of tabs: "Commanding", "Events", etc. Each of those tabs represent a piece of the GDS's functionality.
-Each view opens when when you click on it.
+Each view opens when you click on it.
 Next, we'll go through each tab's functions in more detail in upcoming sections.

 To the right of those tabs is a "New Window" button.
 If you want to open a new GUI window to view multiple tabs at once